IELTS essay, topic: Young people don’t communicate with older people as much as they used to (reasons and solutions)

-This essay topic was seen in a recent IELTS test in India
+This essay topic was seen in a recent IELTS tests in Canada.

 Sample Band 8 Essay